brsamb9/AdventOfCode/README.md

 # AdventOfCode
 Fun daily challenges with two parter in Decemeber.
 To get me posting to github more frequently!
-These mini-projects won't focus on error-handling too much as the given inputs are 'perfect' but will consist of small test cases to confirm correctness.
+These mini-projects won't focus on error-handling too much as the given inputs are 'perfect' but will consist of small test cases to confirm correctness.<br>
+Days 1-11 (Rust); 12- (Golang)
 ## Day 1: Report Repair
 Find the two entries in the list of numbers that sum to 2020 -> provide the product ..<br>
 __Part 1__:  of two entries.<br>